d0n601/CSUS-CSC154/Lab4/README.md

 ## Task 3: Countermeasure and Bug Fix
 To fix the Heartbleed vulnerability, the best way is to update the `OpenSSL` library to the newest version.
 Attempting to update via `sudo apt-get update && sudo apt-get upgrade` did not succeed.
 After updating all packages the version of `OpenSSL` remained the same.
-I chose to upgrade it to version `1.0.2l` via *[this method](https://www.miguelvallejo.com/updating-to-openssl-1-0-2g-on-ubuntu-server-12-04-14-04-lts-to-stop-cve-2016-0800-drown-attack/)*, which involves using `wget` to retrieve the tarball building it locally. **Note:** We'll need to run this on the host machine, not the attacker.
+I chose to upgrade it to version `1.0.2l` via *[this method](https://www.miguelvallejo.com/updating-to-openssl-1-0-2g-on-ubuntu-server-12-04-14-04-lts-to-stop-cve-2016-0800-drown-attack/)*, which involves using `wget` to retrieve the Tarball from OpenSSL's site, and building it locally. **Note:** We'll need to run this on the host machine, not the attacker.
 We'll also need to temporarily set the Virtual Box Network Adapter to `NAT` to have Internet access.
 ![new_open_ssl](./writeup/images/new_open_ssl.png)
 **Figure 16:** `OpenSSL` updated to `1.0.2l`, which is no longer vulnerable to Heartbleed.